target111/go-crypt/README.md

 _I did, still doesn't work!_
 In case you're on linux you need to generate with a machine ID with `dbus-uuidgen` and put it in `/etc/machine-id`.

+## LEGAL NOTICE
+THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL USE ONLY!
+IF YOU ENGAGE IN ANY ILLEGAL ACTIVITY THE AUTHOR DOES NOT TAKE ANY RESPONSIBILITY FOR IT.
+BY USING THIS SOFTWARE YOU AGREE WITH THESE TERMS.

 ## License
 **Go-crypt** is made with ♥  by target_ and is licensed under WTFPL - Do What the Fuck You Want to Public License, which is pretty clear on what you can and what you can't do: